dos-group/vessim/examples/sil/example_node/README.md

 power modes are `power-saving`, `normal`, and `high performance`.
 - `GET /power_mode`: Retrieve the current power mode of the server.
 - `GET /power`: Retrieve the current power usage of the node.
-- `PUT /pid`: Set the PID of a process for virtual nodes to limit its CPU usage.
-For the Raspberry Pi node, this operation is not supported, as DVFS is used instead of `cpulimit`.